 Due to the planned reduction in the loan book, we expect the solvency position to strengthen even further.
 With this excess capital position, Van Lanschot Kempen is entering the next phase of its strategy.
-Excess capital will be redistributed to shareholders within the regulatory boundaries that apply.
+Excess capital will be redistributed to shareholders of Van Lanschot NV within the regulatory boundaries that apply.